Shaun the Sheep: Production

-In Canada, the original Canadian iteration of BBC Kids aired the show in syndication with Knowledge Kids.
-As of January 1, 2019, it exclusively airs on Knowledge Kids.

 Episodes

 The first two series consisted of 40 seven-minute episodes each, and the third 20 episodes.
 The fourth series debuted on 3 February 2014.
-The fifth series aired on ABC Australia in January 2016.
+The fifth series has 20 episodes and was first aired in the Netherlands from 1 December 2015 to 1 January 2016 and in Australia on ABC Kids from 16 January 2016 to 1 May 2016.
+In the United States, Shaun the Sheep would aired episodes as interstitials between commercial breaks on Disney Channel starting on 8 July 2007.

+On 19 February 2020, it was reported that the sixth series of Shaun the Sheep, subtitled Adventures from Mossy Bottom, was released on Netflix on 16 March 2020 in Spain, Poland, Turkey, and UAE.
+Additionally, it was released in the UK, US, Canada, Australia and Latin America on 17 March 2020.
+Adventures from Mossy Bottom features a new electronic version of the theme song, a brand new intro episode sequence, and introduced new characters including a super-fast squirrel named Stash, a fancy neighbour Farmer Ben and his pet dog Lexi, and Rita the delivery lady.

+On 26 March 2024, a 20-episode seventh series was announced for release in 2025.
+It premiered on CBBC on 26 May 2025.
+Before its release, a two-part episode entitled "Shirleyverse" was announced to be released on 24 May.

 A series of 15 1-minute 3D shorts were released on Nintendo's Video service for the Nintendo 3DS between March and June 2012.
 The Nintendo shorts were released in early 2016 on the official Shaun the Sheep YouTube channel under the name "Mossy Bottom Farm Shorts".
 Another series of 21 1-minute sports-themed shorts, named Championsheeps, aired on CBBC during the Summer of 2012.

 Television specials

 A half-hour television special based on the television series, titled Shaun the Sheep: The Farmer's Llamas, premiered on BBC One on Boxing Day 2015.